arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/API Gateway.md

 -   Uses a Lambda function to validate the token being passed in the header and return an lAM policy to determine if the user should be allowed to access the resource.
 -   Option to cache result of authentication
 -   For OAuth / SAML / 3rd party type of authentication
-- Good to provide access outside your AWS account
+- Good to provide access outside your AWS account if you have an existing IDP
 - Diagram
 	- ![[attachments/Pasted image 20220510203327.png]]